rdoetjes/sine_generator/README.md

     dc.b -7, -5, -3, -1
 sine_end:
 ```
-You can copy the data from the textedit or click on the button which will save the file the asmlabelname.s in the current directory.
+You can copy the data from the text edit field and put it into your asm project, or click on the button which will save the file the asmlabelname.s in the current directory.

-**No file error handling**
+## No file error handling ##
 Because it's quick and dirty there's not real file error handling, everything is unwrapped for quickness sake.
+And a file will be created and overwritten whether it already exists or not.
+This is something I use quiet a lot to quickly overwrite an existing table and rerunning the vasm project to get quick feed back.

+## To do ##
+- I want to add a second sine that is added to the 1 period sine so get some modulation
+- I want to add the option to toggle between a whole period sine or half a period (ideal for jump cycle)
+These will get added when I eventually need them in my asm project.